 Pinot noir, the king of Burgundy, has spread its empire far and wide, conquering palates and tables across the globe.
 But stuck to know what to pair with a great drop?
 Here’s some ideas to get you started.

 First up, duck and pinot noir.
 It's a match made in heaven, mofos - a perfect complement to the rich, gamey goodness of duck.
-The wine's acidity will slice through the fat like a samurai sword, while the cherry and plum fruitiness dances with the duck's gamey taste.
+The wine's acidity will elegantly slice through that richness, while the cherry and plum fruitiness dances with the duck's gamey taste.
 It's a pairing that will have you singing pinot’s praises at the table.

-Next, we have mushroom risotto and pinot noir.
 This one's all about the earthy, more developed savoury flavours you get with more complex or aged pinots, but works just as well with a young, vibrant and light drop too.
 Savoury “umami” mushroom flavour can be tricky to pair to, but the fruit profile of pinot noir handles it with aplomb.
-And the wine's acidity?
-It's like a superhero, swooping in to balance out the creamy risotto and bring harmony to your palate.
-A moreish state of zen.

 Grilled salmon and pinot noir?
 Yes, please.
 The wine's light tannins and cherry-raspberry-plum fruit are a perfect match for the rich, fatty, juicy heft of a nice fillet of grilled salmon.
 Typically medium bodied (so it won’t overwhelm that delicate protein) it’ll cut through the fish's natural oiliness and tickle your taste buds at the same time.

 Look, it would be remiss of us to mention roast pork and not give a nod to roast lamb at the same table.
 It’s a real crowd-pleaser of a pairing with pinot noir, and the medium body and tannins have enough gumption to stand up to the bold flavours of the lamb, while the fruity and earthy undertones bring out the meat's natural sweetness and herbaceousness.
-And that acidity?
-It's like a perfect backflip, cutting through the richness and giving you a burst of refreshing contrast.
-It's a pairing that will have you begging for more.
+And that acidity will cut through the richness and giving you a burst of refreshing contrast.
+It's a classic for a reason.

 Baked brie with rosemary

 And last but not least (and if you’re not satisfied after the feast above) brie cheese and pinot noir is the perfect course to finish.
 The light, fruity flavours of the wine are a perfect partner to the rich, creamy goodness of brie.
-And those light tannins and acidity are like a gentle massage, cutting through the cheese's natural oiliness and making every bite a delight.
 Never too much of a good thing.

-As always though - you know you best, and what suits your palette.
+As always though - you know you best, and what suits your palate.
 The joy is always in the discovery, so don’t be afraid to experiment.

 Got pinot noir on your mind?
 We’ve got you - head here to dive in and browse our latest and greatest.